• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Reasonable travel expenses will be deductible if tied to your volunteer work.
 Arriving via helicopter will likely raise a red flag unless there is some specific reason for it.
 For those who volunteer in Puerto Rico, flights, lodging, and meals are deductible.
 Important to note here are meals.
 Meals for volunteer service are 100% deductible and not subject to the same 50% limit as meals for business.

-Recordkeeping for Tax Deductions
+Recordkeeping For Tax Deductions

 Fundraising Costs

 If you host a fundraiser, you can deduct your unreimbursed expenses as charity expenses.
-Make sure you keep specific records and if you are at the market buying booze in bulk, put all event-specific items on a separate receipt.
+Make sure you keep specific records, and if you are at the market buying booze in bulk, put all event-specific items on a separate receipt.
 This will help make tracking expenses easier.

 Both of my chihuahuas are rescues.
 While the expense of owning them is not deductible, the donations to the organizations from where we adopted them are tax-deductible.